AusDTO/dta-website/_posts/2016-11-18-marketplace-roundtable.md

 ## What emerging technologies can shape or revolutionise procurement — on or off the Marketplace?

-![Decorative image of technology issues]({{site.url}}/images/blog-content/mp-roundtable-image07.jpg) *Caption: Question raised by Lindsay Holmwood from the Digital Transformation Agency.*
+![Decorative image of technology issues]({{site.url}}/images/blog-content/mp-roundtable-image07.jpg) *Question raised by Lindsay Holmwood from the Digital Transformation Agency.*

 The most surprising feedback received wasn’t the request for bleeding-edge technology to help us build the Digital Marketplace.
 It was far more human: